donnachaforde/donnachaforde.github.io/README.md

 * [Software Engineering](./blogs%2Bposts/software-engineering) - Blogs on a wide range of software engineering and architecture topics.

-* [Design Ruminations on the 'espresso library'](./blogs%2Bposts/code-design) - Ruminations on lower-level Object-Oriented code design.
+* [Designing the 'espresso library'](./blogs%2Bposts/code-design) - Ruminations on Object-Oriented design.

 * [JVM Performance Tuning](./blogs%2Bposts/jvm-performance-tuning) - A series of blogs I wrote summarizing my experiences tuning the JVM.